yonelacort/modelize/README.md

 # Modelize  [![wercker status](https://app.wercker.com/status/b2028c39b7ff2ea261857eac4db73af3/s "wercker status")](https://app.wercker.com/project/bykey/b2028c39b7ff2ea261857eac4db73af3)[![Code Climate](https://codeclimate.com/github/yonelacort/modelize/badges/gpa.svg)](https://codeclimate.com/github/yonelacort/modelize)

-### Still in development!

-Ruby transformer from JSON (as a string), XML, Hash and CSV to an instance class with its attributes.
+Ruby gem that transforms from **JSON**, **XML**, **Hash** and **CSV** to an instance class with its attributes.

-It transforms from objects or files in JSON, XML and CSV.
-With meta-programming techniques, classes are created in runtime with their corresponding attributes and respecting object hierarchies, and then instanciated.
+Classes are created in runtime with their corresponding attributes, as well as the attributes values are set.
+It also respects the object hierarchy and generates the nested instance classes.

 Handy tool to parse and manipulate HTTP responses, files and objects in the format listed above.